 Another indicator of economic trends is the unemployment rate for a particular area.
-In reviewing the Lincoln County unemployment statistics over the past ten years for the month of February, it shows that 2017 (4.9%) had the second lowest unemployment rate during this ten-year window, with only 2018 having a lower rate (4.5%).
+In reviewing the Lincoln County unemployment statistics over the past ten years for the month of June, it shows that 2019 was at 4.4%, with 2018 unemployment rate at 4.6%.
 While Lincoln County is lagging both the State and Federal unemployment rates Lincoln County has seen a significant reduction since the highest February rate of 12.3% in 2010.